uihctyou/mini-exchange-admin/README.md

 ## Demo Credentials

 The application includes demo accounts for testing:

+## Demo Accounts

+The following demo accounts are available for testing (these should be configured in your backend):

 - **Admin**: `admin@example.com` / `admin123`
 - **Operator**: `operator@example.com` / `operator123`